float3/float3.github.io/content/notes/chinese.md

 here are some common ones (Guóyǔ/Pǔtōnghuà):

-- 息 xí/xī
+- 息 xí / xī
-- 識 (识) shì/shí
+- 識 (识) shì / shí
-- 擊 (击) jí/jī
+- 擊 (击) jí / jī
-- 擁 (拥) yǒng/yōng
+- 擁 (拥) yǒng / yōng
-- 惜 xí/xī
+- 惜 xí / xī
-- 微 wéi/wēi
+- 微 wéi / wēi
-- 期 qí/qī
+- 期 qí / qī
-- 跌 dié/diē
+- 跌 dié / diē
-- 跡 (迹) jī/jì
+- 跡 (迹) jī / jì
-- 究 jiù/jiū
+- 究 jiù / jiū
-- 突 tú/tū
+- 突 tú / tū
-- 崖 yái/yá
+- 崖 yái / yá
-- 暫 (暂) zhàn/zàn
+- 暫 (暂) zhàn / zàn
-- 血 xiě/xuè
+- 血 xiě / xuè
-- 熟 shóu/shú
+- 熟 shóu / shú
-- 垃圾 lèsè/lājī
+- 垃圾 lèsè / lājī

 ### Reduction

-#### phonetic reduction
+#### Phonetic reduction

-depending on accent many taiwanese people may have the following mergers:
+Depending on region, speaker, and style, some Taiwan Mandarin speakers may show mergers or reductions in connected speech.
+These are not universal features of Taiwan Mandarin:

 - sh -> s for example: 山 shān might sound like sān
 - zh -> z for example: 中 zhōng might sound like zōng
 - ch -> c for example: 茶 chá might sound like cá
-- r -> ɹ/ɻ for example: 日 rì might sound like ɹì (similar to the English "r") ( similar phonetic reduction occurs in singaporean/malaysian mandarin:
+- r -> ɹ/ɻ for example: 日 rì might sound like ɹì (similar to the English "r") Similar reductions are also reported in some Singaporean/Malaysian Mandarin varieties:
-- x -> s for example: 小 xǐao might sound like sǐao) despite this, when written out in zhuyin or pinyin no change occurs from standard mandarin
+- x → s for example: 小 _xiǎo_ may be realized closer to _siǎo_ in some speech varieties Despite these phonetic differences, standard Zhuyin and Pinyin orthography normally remains unchanged.

-need verification:
+### Notes requiring verification

-- eng after b-, f-, m-, p- and w- is pronounced ong: 風 _fēng_ may be pronounced as _fōng_
+The following are useful hypotheses about regional pronunciation, but I would not treat them as general rules without checking a specific phonological source or speaker sample:

-- initial f- becomes closer to a light h in standard English for example: 反 fǎn → 緩 huǎn
+- eng after b-, f-, m-, p-, and w- may be realized closer to _ong_ in some Taiwan varieties: 風 _fēng_ → something closer to _fōng_
-- -uo, -ou, and -e (as in 喝 hē) may shift to a mid central vowel [ə] or merge into -o [o̞]
+- -uo, -ou, and -e may be centralized or otherwise reduced in casual speech
-- nasal finals -n and -ng tend to merge: 爭 zhēng and 真 zhēn may become homophones
+- some speakers show partial or variable merger of -n and -ng
-- initial n- and l- are interchangeable before nasal finals: 男 nán may be pronounced lán
+- some speakers show n/l variation in particular environments
-- the diphthong -ei [ei] and triphthong -ui [uei] are often simplified to [e]
+- -ei and -ui may be simplified in fast speech
-- the close front rounded vowel (as in 雨 yǔ) becomes unrounded, transforming into yǐ
+- the front rounded vowel /y/ may be variably unrounded in some regional speech
-- the semivowel /w/ may change to [ʋ]: 翁 Wēng may sound like [ʋəŋ] instead of [wəŋ]
+- /w/ can have a more labial or approximant-like realization

 #### dropping initials in compound words